 Reflections on change from Ken, Alan and Dave.

-Salthouse beach sits to the east of Cley-Next-The-Sea, in front of a salt marsh in an Area of Outstanding Natural Beauty.
-It’s popular with sea anglers and bird watchers, as it attracts migratory birds, en route from the Arctic to Africa and visa versa.
+Salthouse beach sits to the east of Cley-Next-The-Sea in front of a salt marsh in an Area of Outstanding Natural Beauty.
+It attracts migratory birds, en route from the Arctic to Africa and vice versa.
 There is tranquility here, punctuated by the rhythmic pull of the sea on the shingle beach, as the tide ebbs and flows.

 Robert’s enjoyment of this beach and further inland.